 13-foot Burmese python seized from New York home, owner unprepared for how fast snake grew

-An illegally-owned 13-foot Burmese python was seized from a home in central New York state last week, officials said.
+An illegally-owned 13-foot Burmese was seized from a home in central New York state last week, officials said.

 On Aug.
-28, an officer with the New York State Department of Environmental Conservation received a report about a snake in New Hartford, a town about 50 miles east of Syracuse.
+28, an officer with the New York State Department of Environmental Conservation received a report about a in New Hartford, a town about 50 miles east of Syracuse.
 The complainant said they believed someone was keeping the reptile in their home illegally, the agency said Tuesday in a Facebook post.

 The officer identified the snake as a Burmese python after seeing a picture of it, mainly because of the “arrowhead like design on its head,” per the department.
 It is illegal to own a Burmese python in the state of New York without a permit.